Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Introduction

-\subsubsection{Non-blocking protocols}
+\para{Non-blocking protocols}

+In the context of cloud services replicated over wide-area networks, the tradeoff between fault-tolerance, availability, and consistency has received a lot of attention through the ``CAP Theorem''~\cite{brewer00}.
+Services that explicitly allow operations to proceed in parallel whenever possible provide an attractive way to circumvent the impossibility of being ``available'' and ``consistent'' simultaneously in the presence of network ``partitions''~\cite{spbz11a,spbz11b,spal11}.
+Commutative Replicated Data Types (CRDTs)~\cite{spbz11b}, for example, combine strong consistency with immediate responses, in order to enable strong consistency even with replication over wide-area networks. \NAME exploits a similar, workload-dependent property for achieving a different goal, which allows \NAME to run on an untrusted server.

 SPORC~\cite{fzff10} is a group collaboration system where operations do not need to be executed in the same order at every client by virtue of employing \emph{operational transforms}.
 The latter concept allows for shifting operations to a different position in an execution by transforming them according to properties of the skipped operations.
 Differently ordered and transformed variants of a common sequence converge to the same end state.
-SPORC achieves fork-* linearizability~\cite{limaz07}, which is closely related to weak fork-linearizability~\cite{cakesh11}; both notions are relaxations of fork-lin\-e\-ar\-iza\-bi\-lity that permit concurrent operations to proceed without blocking, such that protocols become wait-free.
-The increased concurrency is traded for weaker consistency, as up to one diverging operation may exist between the views of different clients and cannot be detected.
-FAUST~\cite{cakesh11}, mentioned before, never blocks clients and enjoys eventual consistency, but guarantees only weak fork-linearizability.
+SPORC is stated to provide fork-* linearizability~\cite{limaz07}, which is almost the same as weak \forklin~\cite{cakesh11}; both notions are strict relaxations of \forklin that permit concurrent operations to proceed without blocking, such that protocols become wait-free.
+The increased concurrency is traded for weaker consistency, as up to one diverging operation may exist between two clients.
+Moreover, there is no formal analysis for SPORC.
+As in BST, SPORC addresses only the updates of client states and does \emph{not} consider local outputs; however, for showing linearizability, one has to consider the responses of operations.

+The subsequent extension of SPORC to Frientegrity~\cite{fbfw12} leverages read/write operations on storage objects to a complete social network that may be hosted on an untrusted provider.
+Frientegrity provides fork-* linearizability as consistency condition like SPORC and adds many further features beyond our interest.
+However, the consistency and integrity verification properties are the same as for SPORC.